Gothic architecture: Rib vaults

-The Gothic rib vault was one of the essential elements that made possible the great height and large windows of the Gothic style.
+The Gothic rib vault was one of the essential elements that made the great height and large windows of Gothic architecture possible.
 Unlike the semi-circular barrel vault of Roman and Romanesque buildings, where the weight pressed directly downward, and required thick walls and small windows, the Gothic rib vault was made of diagonal crossing arched ribs.
-These ribs directed the thrust outwards to the corners of the vault, and downwards via slender colonettes and bundled columns, to the pillars and columns below.
+These ribs directed the thrust outwards to the corners of the vault, and downwards via slender colonnettes and bundled columns, to the pillars and columns below.
 The space between the ribs was filled with thin panels of small pieces of stone, which were much lighter than earlier groin vaults.
 The outward thrust against the walls was countered by the weight of buttresses and later flying buttresses.
-As a result, the massive thick walls of Romanesque buildings were no longer needed; Since the vaults were supported by the columns and piers, the walls could be thinner and higher, and filled with windows.
+As a result, the massive, thick walls of Romanesque buildings were no longer needed, as since the vaults were supported by columns and piers, the walls could be made thinner and higher, and filled with windows.

 The earlier Gothic rib vaults, used at Sens Cathedral (begun between 1135 and 1140) and Notre-Dame de Paris (begun 1163), were divided by the ribs into six compartments.
-They were very difficult to build, and could only cross a limited space.
+They were very difficult to build and could only cross a limited space.
 Since each vault covered two bays, they needed support on the ground floor from alternating columns and piers.
-In later construction, the design was simplified, and the rib vaults had only four compartments.
-The alternating rows of alternating columns and piers receiving the weight of the vaults was replaced by simple pillars, each receiving the same weight.
+In later construction, the design was simplified, and the rib vaults were divided into only four compartments.
+The alternating rows of alternating columns and piers receiving the vaults' weight were replaced by simple pillars, each receiving the same weight.
 A single vault could cross the nave.
 This method was used at Chartres Cathedral (1194–1220), Amiens Cathedral (begun 1220), and Reims Cathedral.
-The four-part vaults made it possible for the building to be even higher.
-Notre-Dame de Paris, begun in 1163 with six-part vaults, reached a height of 35 m.
-Amiens Cathedral, begun in 1220 with the newer four-part ribs, reached the height of 42.3 m at the transept.
+The four-part vaults made it possible for taller buildings to be constructed.
+Notre-Dame, which had begun with six-part vaults, reached a height of 35 m.
+Amiens Cathedral, which had begun with the newer four-part ribs, reached a height of 42.3 m at the transept.